-"..deep questions ... haunt the issue of spacetime emergence: how could physics exist beyond spacetime, and how could things exist, and become entangled, without some loci where and when they happen and change?" (emphasis mine.)

-HM answers Silva's questions by revealing physics exists beyond spacetime as the physics of non-locality and things exist and become entangled in the expanding interior of a white hole that is the non-local vacuum.
-Spacetime and matter/energy and, thus, the observable universe emerges from the horizon of that white hole.
+Carlos Silva Silva (2024) contends that spacetime can only emerge from quantum correlations, raising fundamental questions: "...how could physics exist beyond spacetime, and how could things exist, and become entangled, without some loci where and when they happen and change?"
+HM directly addresses these questions by positing that physics exists beyond spacetime as the physics of non-locality, and things exist and become entangled in the expanding interior of a white hole that is the non-local vacuum.
+Spacetime and matter/energy, and thus the observable universe, emerge from the horizon of that white hole.